-Using Slater-type basis functions yields awkward multi-center integrals in the evaluation of the Coulomb potential.
-This is remedied by employing an auxiliary set of fit functions, see also Ref.
+An alternative density fitting approach (STOFIT) employs an auxiliary set of fit functions, see also Ref.
 [308].
 Like the basis functions, the fit functions are Slater-type exponential functions centered on the atoms.
 The true density, a sum of products of basis functions, is then replaced (approximated) by a linear combination (not products!) of the fit functions.
 The combination coefficients are called the fit coefficients.

-$\rho(\mathbf{r}) = \sum{i} c{i} f{i}(\mathbf{r})$ (1.2.1)
+$$\rho(r) = \sum{i} c{i} f{i}(r)$$ (1.2.1)

-The Poisson equation for the fit functions is easily solved, yielding the (approximate) Coulomb potential as an expansion in fit potential functions $f_i^{c}(r)$
+The Poisson equation for the fit functions is easily solved, yielding the (approximate) Coulomb potential as an expansion in fit potential functions $f_i^c(r)$